 Did the grass outside have dew on it this morning where you live?
 It did here.
-(That photo to the left is the actual dew on the actual grass on this actual morning just outside my actual house!)
+(That photo above is the actual dew on the actual grass on this actual morning just outside my actual house!)
 The appearance of liquid water occurs because of one simple fact: The temperature of the surfaces that collect this dew is below the dew point of the surrounding air.
 Everyone knows that, of course, but what does it mean?

 Water really is an amazing substance, and if you’re wondering why I’m pontificating on it as if I were a college professor again, it’s because water and buildings have an interesting relationship.
 In fact, understanding how water interacts with buildings is one of the most important jobs of building science.
 I’ve heard it said that three of the leading causes of building failures are: